isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-07-09-Ministerial-Statement-by-the-Minister-for-Law-Mr-K-Shanmugam-on-the-changes-to-the-Applications-of-the-Mandatory-Death-Penalty-to-Homicide-Offences.md

 <li>The Minister for Law spoke on the changes to the application of the mandatory death penalty to homicide offences.
 The following are the key points that Minister had made:

 <ol style="list-style-type: lower-alpha">
-<li>The Government’s strong stance on crime has helped Singapore keep our crime rates one of the lowest in the world .
+<li><strong>The Government’s strong stance on crime has helped Singapore keep our crime rates one of the lowest in the world</strong> .
 This must be preserved to ensure the safety and security of Singapore. </li>

-<li>The mandatory death penalty will continue to apply to the most serious form of murder, intentional killing.
-Offenders who intend the death of their victims ought to be punished with the most severe penalty, and the law ought to provide the most powerful deterrent against such offences. </li>
+<li><strong>The mandatory death penalty will continue to apply to the most serious form of murder, intentional killing.</strong>  Offenders who intend the death of their victims ought to be punished with the most severe penalty, and the law ought to provide the most powerful deterrent against such offences. </li>

-<li>Other categories of murder could be committed with different degrees of intention and under a variety of situations that may not deserve the ultimate punishment.
-In such cases, the courts will be given the discretion to order either life imprisonment or the death penalty. </li>
+<li><strong>Other categories of murder could be committed with different degrees of intention and under a variety of situations that may not deserve the ultimate punishment.</strong> In such cases, the courts will be given the discretion to order either life imprisonment or the death penalty. </li>
 </ol>
 </li>
 </ol>